Scratch disks are full on a Mac? Here’s a solution

 -

-If storage is a real issue for you, it's worth taking some time to resolve this issue; we've got a great article on 11 ways to clear space on your Mac.
+If storage is always a struggle for you, it's worth taking some time to deal with it once and for all.
+Read the article on 11 ways to clear space on your Mac.

 4. Use Activity Monitor to free up RAM